The Cost of Drug and Alcohol Inpatient Rehab

 It isn’t possible to give an exact quote since each facility differs; facilities calculate the cost using many factors.
 Some factors that drive the cost are drug and alcohol rehab, include location, amenities, level of care, and type of treatment.

-Inpatient rehabilitation centers, like Zinnia Healing, are located in several states.
+Inpatient rehabilitation centers, like Zinnia Health, are located in several states.
 The cost of living in these states differs by county and city.
 Towns near tourist attractions or popular amenities like beaches or mountains are significantly more expensive than those in rural areas.
 The good news is that there are several ways to drive down the costs.

 - Find a location outside of your area (if you live in a heavily populated city)